-Burro’s Tail plants are one of the easiest plants to propagate so are great for beginner plant parents.
-You’ll have plenty of new Burro’s Tail plants before you know it.
-The other great thing about Burro’s Tail propagation is you can propagate your plant no matter how big, small, young or old it is.
+Burro’s Tail plants are one of the easiest plants to propagate so are great for beginner plant parents and you’ll have plenty of new plants before you know it.
+The other great thing about is you can propagate your plant no matter how big, small, young or old it is.

-In this post, we’ll go through each of the methods of Burro’s Tail propagation to help you choose which is right for you and your plant.
+In this post, we’ll go through each of the methods to help you choose which is right for you and your plant.
 You’ll also find a list of tools you’ll need as well as how to diagnose and fix any issues you might come across along the way.

 Why propagate a Burro’s Tail plant?

-Before we get into the step by steps of all the different methods of Burro’s Tail propagation, we thought it’s important to go through the different reasons why plant parents choose to propagate their plant.
+Before we get into the step by steps of all the different methods, we thought it’s important to go through the different reasons why plant parents choose to propagate their plant.

-Another reason you might want to propagate your Burro’s Tail is to reshape your plant.
+Another reason is to reshape your plant.
 During the dark winter months, growth can become quite leggy and uneven.
-Pruning your plant can help encourage bushier growth and also help your Burro’s Tail fit into the space better (sometimes they can grow too long and hit the floor or other furniture).
-Like with the stems that fall off naturally, it’s a waste to throw them away so propagate them.
+Pruning your plant can help encourage bushier growth and also help your plant fit into the space better (sometimes they can grow too long and hit the floor or other furniture).
+Like with the stems that fall off naturally, it’s a waste to throw them away.

-The other reason a lot of plant parents are actually forced into propagating their Burro’s Tail is if it sadly starts to develop brown, yellow, mushy or dry leaves.
-At Fiddle and Thorn, we are strong believers in always diagnosing the issue and attempting to fix it before propagating or giving up on your plant.
-But if things don’t start to improve you might need to propagate a healthy part of the plant to keep it alive.
-When doing this you need to make absolutely sure that the stem(s) you are propagating are still completely healthy.
+The other reason a lot of plant parents are actually forced into propagation is if it sadly starts to develop brown, yellow, mushy or dry leaves.
+At Fiddle and Thorn, we are strong believers in always diagnosing the issue and attempting to fix it before taking cuttings or giving up on your plant.
+But if things don’t start to improve you might need to take a section of the healthy part of the plant to keep it alive.
+When doing this you need to make absolutely sure that the stem(s) you are using are still completely healthy.
 Any issues with the cutting will actually affect the cutting a lot more as they are more sensitive than mother plants.

 It’s important to make sure you have all the right things before you start propagating your Burro’s Tail.